 Reverend Jim Burklo is the Associate Dean of Religious Life at the University of Southern California.

 Reverend Burklo received his B.S. in Social Relations from UC Riverside, his M.Div. from San Francisco Theological Seminary, and his ministerial ordination from the United Church of Christ.
-He teaches a course in Public Policy at USC’s School of Social Work and he is a faculty mentor for the Professionalism course at the Keck School of Medicine.
+He teaches a course in Public Policy at USC’s graduate School of Social Work..
 For eight years, he served as the ecumenical Protestant minister for the United Campus Christian Ministry at Stanford University, where he supervised student projects, retreats, and internships related to spirituality and social justice.
 Reverend Burklo serves on the board of directors of Progressive Christians Uniting and is the author of four books - Open Christianity: Home by Another Road (2000), Birdlike and Barnless: Meditations, Prayers, Poems, and Songs for Progressive Christians (2008), Hitchhiking to Alaska: The Way of Soulful Service (2013), and a novel, Souljourn (2013).

 While at Stanford University, Reverend Burklo served as the vice-chair of the Community Working Group-Opportunity Center, which built a $24 million housing complex for Palo Alto’s homeless residents.
 Reverend Burklo previously served as the Executive Director of the Urban Ministry of Palo Alto (now part of InnVision Shelter Network, Inc), an interfaith non-profit cooperation serving thousands of homeless people annually.
 He was also the Associate Director of the Ecumenical Hunger Program, an interfaith hunger relief agency based in East Palo Alto.
 Reverend Burklo is the former pastor of Sausalito Presbyterian Church, a church characterized by its progressive theology and creative liturgy.
 He is also the former pastor of College Heights Church, a church distinguished by its commitment to spiritual growth through interfaith exploration.